Geophysical, Underwater & Airborne Remote Sensing

 Magnetic gradiometers, a type of magnetometer, are passive instruments that measure the gradient of the magnetic field strength at a point on the Earth’s surface.
 Archaeological features exhibit either permanent or induced types of magnetism.
 Permanent magnetization, also called remnant magnetism, is enhanced when hearths, perishable structures, and other features are burned.
 Induced magnetism, or magnetic susceptibility, is increased by the organic content of pits and middens in the presence of the magnetic field of the Earth.
 Because of its rapid collection speed and its response to a wide array of targets, magnetic gradiometry is an excellent archaeological prospection technique.

-Magnetic Gradiometer Survey, Henderson Yoakum House, Walker County, Texas
+Magnetic Gradiometer Survey, Coahoma County, Mississippi

 Ground Penetrating Radar (GPR)